jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

     - ❗Industry-specific file formats.
     - Other (please specify)

-10. Do you experience these problems with data in Jupyter? (rate from scale of 0-4)
+10. Do you experience these **problems with data** in Jupyter? (rate from scale of 0-4)
+    - No grid view for manipulating/ filtering dataframes and arrays.
+    - Can’t see a list of my current variables.
+    - Plaintext or environment variable management of database passwords/ keys/ secrets.
+    - Lost data during failure or restart of kernel/ server.
     - Data is too big to fit into memory on my machine/ server.
-    - Can’t see a list of my current variables.
-    - Poor MVC/ ORM integrations (Django, Flask).
+    - Poor MVC/ ORM integrations (e.g. Django, Flask).
     - Managing database/ source connections and secrets.
-    - No grid view for manipulating/ filtering dataframes and arrays.
-    - Lost data during failure or restart of kernel/ server.
     - Other (please specify)

     For each of the items above, specify: